Book today and get 5% discount off the tour price. Find out more

 Overnight at a comfortable hotel within walking distance of Victoria Falls waterfall and the town (or similar accommodation).

-This memorable Lodge Safari from Cape Town to Victoria Falls ends after breakfast in Victoria Falls, Zimbabwe.
+This memorable Senior Safari from Cape Town to Victoria Falls ends after breakfast in Victoria Falls, Zimbabwe.

 Pre- and post-tour accommodation (in Cape Town and Victoria Falls) and return airport transfers can be pre-booked through African Budget Safaris.
 For more details contact African Budget Safaris.